-It’s been a while since I first introduced the way I teach mindfulness to students in the classroom.
+It’s been a while since I first introduced the way I teach mindfulness to children in the classroom.
 Because people were asking me and were just unsure where to start, I created my Interactive Mindful Notebook to help others teach mindfulness too.

 Since that time, I have received many emails about the set and such wonderful feedback about how teachers are using it in their classroom, homeschool Moms are using it at home and mindfulness trainers are using it in their sessions with kids.
 This does my heart good!!!
 I didn’t realize that something could have such an impact.
 It was initially difficult to wrap my head around trying to figure out just exactly what I do to help kids be mindful.
 It was so philosophical but I managed to make it more practical so that everyone could use it and create mindful classrooms around the world.
 And create they did!
 Probably the best part was hearing how kids were getting along, classroom management issues were lessened and kids were really experiencing growth mindset like never before.
 I was happy to hear that teachers were having such positive feedback from parents too, just like I had.